Module fpdf.syntax

 if compress

-else contents
+else bytes(contents)

 )